-6.0 Power to search and confiscate from pupils
+6 Power to Search and Confiscate from Pupils

 - 6.1 School staff can search a pupil for any item if the pupil agrees e.g. by asking them to turn out their pockets or by asking them if the teacher can look in their bag or locker.
-An appropriate disciplinary sanction can be applied if the pupil refuses to cooperate with a search for a banned item, as laid out in the school's Behaviour Policy. - 6.2 We have powers to search pupils or their possessions without consent where there is good reason to do so, but we will always seek to carry out any such search with the pupil's consent. - 6.3 Staff will only search without prior consent where we have reasonable grounds for suspecting a pupil may have a prohibited item.
-Prohibited items are knives and weapons, alcohol, illegal drugs, stolen items, tobacco and cigarette papers, fireworks, pornographic images or any article which has been or is likely to be used to commit an offence, cause personal injury or damage to property. - 6.4 We can search to tackle cyber-bullying, including, where necessary, deletion of inappropriate images or files on electronic devices, including mobile phones. - 6.5 Staff can use this power to search pupils or their possessions under the specific authority of the Headteacher only. - 6.6 Items which the Headteacher or authorised staff have banned and can search for are specified in the school rules contained within the school's Behaviour Policy.
-It is always made clear in communications to parents what items are banned.
+An appropriate disciplinary sanction can be applied if the pupil refuses to cooperate with a search for a prohibited item, as laid out in the school's Behaviour Policy and Drug and Alcohol Policy. - 6.2 We have powers to search pupils or their possessions without consent where there is good reason to do so, but we will always seek to carry out any such search with the pupil's consent Searching, Screening and Confiscation (DfE 2022)